rixiobarrios/w03d04-ajax-and-apis/am-lecture-fetch/readme.md

 data behind it.
 If an API is private, then you'll need to get a password (called an API Key) or go through some other form of authorization before you can access data through that API.

-Here is a good list of [Free Apis](https://github.com/toddmotto/public-apis)

 We'll start by exploring a public API: [PokéApi](https://pokeapi.co/)